magehost/varnish-purge-filter/README.md

 Varnish Purge Filter Extension for Magento 2
 =====================

 The free Varnish Purge Filter Extension by [MageHost.pro](https://magehost.pro) adds an option to filter purges for specific tags.
-This extension is useful to prevent shop admins from busting the cache on important moments.
+This extension is useful to prevent shop admins and the application from busting the cache on important moments.

 # Install via Composer #